Lunar: The Silver Star: Legacy

 As the first game in the Lunar series, The Silver Star established many of the themes and characters that would be seen in later installments.
 The game was followed by Lunar: Eternal Blue in 1994, a direct sequel that takes place one thousand years in The Silver Stars future, and contains many references to the original title.
 Other follow-ups, including Lunar: Walking School in 1996 and Lunar: Dragon Song in 2005 would act as the game's prequels, taking place many hundred years before the game's story.

+Remakes

-RemakesLunar: The Silver Star has been re-made several times by different developers and publishers for a number of consoles between 1996 and 2009.
+Lunar: The Silver Star has been re-made several times by different developers and publishers for a number of consoles between 1996, 2009 and 2025.
 These games feature graphic and sound enhancements as well as an expanded script.